ladavis-dev/blockchain-portfolio/README.md

 ## 🎯 Portfolio Overview

-This repository demonstrates full-stack mastery of smart contract testing using Foundry.
+This repository demonstrates full-stack mastery of smart contract testing using Foundry—no JavaScript frameworks required.
 Each week builds progressively on core concepts, culminating in a production-ready testing workflow suitable for DeFi, NFT, and DAO systems.

 ## 📚 Learning Path